 Southampton, Hampshire, Isle of Wight and Portsmouth (SHIP) (8 CCGs) – adults only

-If your local CCG has a policy to not fund any CGM, ask your clinic team to report the policy to Dr Partha Kar, Associate National Clinical Director, Diabetes with NHS England.
+If your local CCG has a policy to not fund any CGM, ask your clinic team to report the policy to Dr Partha Kar, Associate National Clinical Director, Diabetes, NHS England.

 Future prospects for CGM funding